swapnil-kotwal-sp/ShhApp/README.md

 Welcome to the ShhApp!

 This App is used to demonstrate the use of rsa cryptography to encrypt the message.

+This application supports to all languages.

 This app currently supports to encrypted SMS and emails.The user with private key could decrypt this messages.